 Nitrogen encourages top growth, interfering with the transition to dormancy when warm season grasses typically shift from top growth to energy storage in the roots, rhizomes and stalons.
 Phosphorus promotes root growth, however, helping turfgrass prepare to survive winter months.

-On the other hand, cool season turfgrasses, like tall fescue, are just gearing up for their peak growing season, so fall is prime time for nitrogen-rich fertility application.
+On the other hand, cool season turfgrasses, like tall fescue and bluegrass varieties, are just gearing up for their peak growing season, so fall is prime time for nitrogen-rich fertility application.
 Again, soil testing will give you the exact formula for amending the soil to achieve optimum growth and overall turfgrass health.

 Fall is also time to get the jump on winter weeds.
 A fall and a spring application of pre-emergent herbicide will significantly reduce weed propagation throughout the year.
 Because these herbicides don’t work on seeds or on plants that have already emerged, timing is important.
 Too early and the seeds won’t have germinated.
 Too late and the plants will already be up.

 To control prevalent weeds like annual bluegrass, henbit and common chickweed, the Unviersity of Georgia (UGA) Extension Service recommends applying pre-emergent herbicide when temperatures fall between 65° and 70°F at night.